Top 6 data searches for healthcare staffing companies

 When integrated delivery networks (IDNs) merge or acquire new facilities, this might create new job opportunities.
 Health systems in this position might also need temporary staff like locum tenens providers.
 Staffing firms can use the news and intelligence search to identify these opportunities.

 Healthcare staffing firms can also search for people on the move.
 They can receive alerts about C-level executives accepting positions at a different healthcare facility, for example.
 Staffing companies can use this information to fill open positions at the individual’s previous place of employment.

 4. Requests for proposal

-In the Hospitals & IDNs database, staffing companies access the request for proposal (RFP) search.
+In HospitalView, staffing companies can access the request for proposal (RFP) search.
 RFPs fall into many different categories and types, including: